srinivasa-vasu/terraform-gcp-ybdp/README.md

 $ cd terraform-gcp-ybdp
 ```

-* Create `terraform.tfvars` file with the following info populated
+* Create `terraform.tfvars` file with the following info populated (or update `sample.terraform.tfvars` file appropriately and rename it to `terraform.tfvars`)

 ```
 # GCP project info